1. Blog

 Pros of including an address on a resume

-A missing address is likely to be noticed, potentially raising questions and doubts.
+An entirely omitted location is likely to be noticed, potentially raising questions and doubts.
 What if you were that employer in Chicago, and you received two identical resumes, but one had a Chicago address and the other had no address?
 Wouldn’t you feel a bit more comfortable dealing with the Chicago applicant, with no unknowns about where the person lives?

 But if you’re applying for a job in Miami and you already live in Miami, none of those concerns apply.
 So why not let the employer know?

-Also, in many fields, a knowledge of the home base can be a big advantage.
-If you’re a sales rep, a hairdresser, a mechanic or a dog groomer, you may be able to bring some of your clients from the old company to the new one.
+Also, in many fields a knowledge of the home base can be a big advantage.
+If you’re a sales rep, a hairdresser, a mechanic, or a dog groomer, you may be able to bring some of your clients from the old company to the new one.
 If you’re a delivery driver, you already know your way around town.
 And if you’re a reporter, you’re already up to speed on all the local news.

-3. The employer may need your address to create an applicant profile, to do a background check or for other reasons.
+3. The employer may need your address to create an applicant profile, to do a background check, or for other reasons.

 4. To avoid unwanted surprises.

-What if the moment comes when your prospective employer in Dallas asks for your address, and it turns out you live in Paris?
+What if the moment comes when your prospective employer in Dallas asks for your home address, and it turns out you live in Paris?

-“Paris, Texas?”
 “No, Paris, France.”
-“Wait, WHAT?!”

 Should I put my GPA on my resume?